Gohanedm/Azure-End-to-EndPproject/README.md

 ### 6. API Integration
 APIs are used to fetch data from external sources, ensuring the pipeline can ingest diverse datasets.
 The integration with APIs allows for dynamic and scalable data ingestion.

+## Workflow
+### 1. Data Ingestion
+The pipeline fetches raw data from external sources using APIs and copy it to Azure data lake Gen2(Bronze layer), enabling dynamic and scalable data ingestion.
+It ensure seamless integration between different data sources and destinations.

+API Integration: APIs are used to fetch data from various external sources.
+This allows the pipeline to ingest diverse datasets in real-time.
+Bronze Layer: Raw data ingested from various sources is stored in Azure Data Lake Gen2's Bronze layer.
+This layer serves as the initial storage for unprocessed data.